 He is also a member of the board of Hangar.

-Terrasa, 1978.
-Visual artist and researcher for the international PHD program of the University of the Arts in Helsinki.
+Terrassa, 1978.
+Visual artist and researcher of the international doctoral program the University of the Arts of Helsinki.

 The most significant exhibitions have been Kiosk Solitari (2021), Research Pavilion on the occasion of the 57th Venice Biennial (2017), CAA Washington (2016), Centre d'Art Le Lait in Albi (2015), Antoni Tàpies Foundation (2015), La BF15 in Lyon (2014), Artium (2012), Espai 13 in Joan Miró Foundation (2011), Cultural Center Caja Madrid (2011), National Taiwan Museum of Fine Arts (2011), Videonale.
 13 (2011), National Museum of Photography in Copenhagen (2010), Kiasma Museum in Helsinki (2009), DIA Art Foundation (2008).